 I'm so excited that you're here, reading these posts, and learning about how creative and constructive it can be to learn German.

-So, ladies and gents, be sure to sign up for the newsletter/blog posts on the upper right of this page.
+So, ladies and gents, be sure to sign up for the newsletter/blog posts below.
 It's time to dive into the CEFR standards series!

 Danke für's Lesen!